HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

   )
 }}

 We find similar results to [2022's](../2022/security#change-password) and [2024's](../2024/security#change-password) edition of the Web Almanac.
 However, the number of faulty ok status responses has grown slightly, from 84% in 2024 for both desktop and mobile pages to 83% and 84%, respectively.
-Web developers should continue to make their application use the correct status codes to respond to incoming requests in order to avoid that the status codes lose meaning.
+Web developers should continue to make their application use the correct status codes to respond to incoming requests in order to avoid these status codes from losing meaning.

 ### Sensitive endpoints in `robots.txt`